open-ephys/commutator-docs/_sources/coax-commutator/developer-guide/index.rst.txt

 After the PCB is finished being soldered, assembly is pretty straight forward.
 The stepper motor is inserted and fastened by four M2.5 screws.
 The SMA rotary joint is inserted and fastened by M3 or #4-40 screws.
 The stepper motor connects to a 4-pin connector on the one of the commutator PCB's daughter boards.
 The commutator PCB is fastened to the enclosure with
 #2-56 screws.
-The most difficult part is the gears.
-They are glued in-place to the motor and rotary joint rotors.
+The most trickiest part is gluing the gears.
+They are glued to the motor and rotary joint rotors.
 Clamp
 to ensure the gears do not mis-align during the curing process.

 ..
 TODO:: are #2-56 actually the screws used for fastening PCB to enclosure?
 Metric equivalent?
 What glue is used?